ibra8080/ArabiaChallenge/README.md

 I've used the following Python packages and/or external imported packages.

-- `gspread`: used with the Google Sheets API
 - `os`: used for adding a `clear()` function

 ## Testing